 The truth is that the time it will take you to become a great speaker depends entirely on how many times and how often you speak.
 It also depends on how many successes you can string together.
 If you speak 20 times in six months, you will definitely be more confident at the end of that time.
 If it takes you 20 years, you probably won't be.
 Again, though, that is one of the reasons why people come to a Fearless Presentations ® presentation skills class.
 Since participants can give so many speeches in such a compressed time period, it's literally like using a trampoline to dunk a basketball.

 If We Used "Normal" Presentation Skills Teaching to Develop Other Important Skills

-Instead, get a good coach who you trust and conquer the fear now — just like you did when you were 15 or 16 years-old and you took driver's education.
-Remember the techniques that we used back then?
-We got a little training and practiced with a coach right away, and we didn't move on until we had a success.
+Instead, get a good coach who you trust and conquer the fear now.
+When you were 15 or 16 years old, you probably took driver's education.
+Remember the techniques that your teacher used back then?
+You got a little training and practiced with a coach right away.
+The coach didn't allow you to move on until you had a success.
 Remember, you couldn't leave the school parking lot until you got really good at pulling in and out of a parking space.